 What are Cheese Curds?

 Cheese curds are a slightly earlier stage of cheese before being pressed and aged.
 Cheese curds have a mild flavor compared to finished cheese.
 It is common for fresh cheese curds to have a squeaking sound when biting into them (like rubbing two balloons together).

-Our Approach to Beer Battered Cheese Curds
+My Approach to Beer Battered Cheese Curds

 - Be safe – use a high walled, thick-bottomed pot for the oil.